 You can make sure that you get the money you deserve after your accident by contacting an attorney immediately after your Florida bicycle accident.
-Call Lavent Law today to learn more.
+Call Lavent Law, P.A. today to learn more.

 Call Florida Bicycle Accident Attorney Boris Lavent

 Have you been injured in a Florida bicycle accident?
 Has another person’s negligence caused you to suffer an injury?
-Contact the Florida bicycle accident attorneys at Lavent Law for help filing a legal claim for damages.
+Contact the Florida bicycle accident attorneys at Lavent Law, P.A. for help filing a legal claim for damages.

 Insurance companies will want to limit the amount of money you get in a lawsuit.
 Our attorneys will fight to make sure that you are fairly compensated for your injuries.
 Call us today to schedule a free consultation and learn more.
 We will thoroughly review your case, explain your rights as an accident victim, and answer any questions you have.